Augusta stunner: DJ withdraws from Masters with back injury - News 12 Now

 Johnson went the opposite way.

+Two-time major champion Jordan Spieth realized Johnson was out of the tournament when his name was removed from the scoreboard.

+“As a friend of his and somebody who’s played a lot of golf with him, I know this: It must really, really not be good in order for him not to tee it up,” Spieth said.

-The accident occurred Wednesday after Johnson returned to his rental home from a morning practice session at Augusta National.
-On his way outside to move his car, and wearing only socks, he slipped on a short staircase.
+The injury occurred Wednesday after Johnson returned to his rental home from a morning practice session at Augusta National.
+On the way outside to move his car, and wearing socks but no shoes, he slipped on a short staircase.

 “It would have been better if it was full set of stairs.
 I would have slid all the way down,” Johnson said.
 “But there were only three steps.
 I landed on my left side.
 My left elbow is sore and bruised.
 My lower left back took the brunt of it.”